baltzell/clas12-NERSC/nick/README.md

 ## Software

-This is the CLARA installation to use and contains COATJAVA version 8.0.0:
+This is the CLARA installation to use, and it contains COATJAVA version 8.0.0:

 `/cvmfs/oasis.opensciencegrid.org/jlab/hallb/clas12/soft/linux-64/clara/5.0.2_8.0.0/`